storesales/Store-Sales-/README.md

 ◦ Summarize insights in a clear narrative format

 5. Review & Optimization
-◦ Review dashboardس layout and data accuracy
+◦ Review dashboards layout and data accuracy
 ◦ Optimize visuals for clarity and readability
 ◦ Test interactivity and performance

 6. Final Presentation
 ◦ Prepare a report or presentation deck
-◦ Export dashboardس visuals (PDF / PNG)
+◦ Export dashboards visuals (PDF / PNG)
 ◦ Create a Behance-style or GitHub project showcase
 ◦ Present final insights and conclusion